27 Mar My Dog Has A Swollen Face or Mouth – Here Is What It Could Mean

 Swelling in the mouth is typically localized to the area around the root of the tooth.
 It is usually quite firm and painful to the touch.
 Additionally, the infection can cause the skin and soft tissue structures in the local area to become swollen.
 This type of swelling is usually confined to the quadrant of the face where the tooth is, i.e., the right side of the face is swollen when a right upper tooth is infected, or the right jaw is swollen when a right lower tooth is infected.

 You may see that the pet stops eating, is only chewing on one side of the mouth, or that your dog or cat is reactive to being touched in that area.
 Your vet may see signs of gum disease, a discolored tooth, or a tooth fracture, but not always.
 Sometimes a tooth can look perfectly healthy from the outside but be very infected under the gumline.
-This is one of the reasons why it is so important that when your pet undergoes dental therapy, full mouth dental x-rays or cone beam CT scan are performed.
+This is one of the reasons why it is so important that when your pet undergoes dental therapy, full mouth dental x-rays or a cone beam CT scan are performed.
+Cone beam CT scans have been shown to reveal tooth root abscesses more readily than dental radiographs and are now in most veterinary dental practices.

 2. Allergic Reactions

 Allergic reactions can occur within 30 minutes of exposure to the allergen but can be delayed up to 24 hours after exposure.
-Allergic reactions are easily treated by your vet giving a series of injections to counteract the allergic reaction.
-Often the pet will go home with a few days of allergy medication as well.
-If the allergic reaction was to a medication or vaccine, your vet will avoid it in the future.
-If it is medically necessary, they may pre-treat your pet with Benadryl or steroids before giving them a vaccine or other medication.
+Allergic reactions are easily treated by your vet, who gives a series of injections to counteract the allergic reaction.
+These injections are often steroid and/or antihistamines and can work very quickly.
+Often, the pet will go home with a few days of allergy medication as well.
+If the allergic reaction was to a medication or vaccine, these should obviously be avoided in the future.
+If it is medically necessary, they may pre-treat your pet with Benadryl (diphenhydramine) or steroids before giving them a vaccine or other medication.

 Thankfully for dogs and cats, throat swelling and airway closure are NOT typically part of the allergic reactions that I just described.
 True allergic anaphylaxis (which tends to manifest itself in dogs and cats as acute collapse without any changes to the skin or airway), while somewhat common in people, is extremely rare in dogs and cats and may only be seen by vets a few times in their entire career.